4 things your software developers wish you knew

 During the initiation phase, project objectives are identified.
 In the planning phase, the project requirements, limitations, budget, and timeline are set.
 Then, during the implementation phase or the actual development, progress is continuously monitored, and adjustments are made and recorded.
 Lastly, evaluation is conducted to find out if the product meets the original objective and to identify areas for improvement.

 Notice that each step of software project management heavily relies on client involvement.
-Companies that mainly outsource parts of their operations understand this.
+Companies that mainly outsource parts of their operations –whether in the Philippines or elsewhere – understand this.
 That’s why, over the years, they have developed their own standards and systems in outsourcing.

 Although most providers already have processes and systems in place, these are not enough to keep the project running smoothly.
 You must be proactive in managing the project.
 This includes communicating whether you want to change the direction of some aspects of your project in the middle of the development and predicting issues that can arise and affect the software.